-Envoy defaults its network connection over the Tor Network.
+Envoy has the option for users to route their network traffic over the Tor Network.
 Tor is an open-source privacy network that enables anonymized web communications.
 Tor user data is sent across multiple network 'hops' and shielded using a layered approach that resembles the nested layers of an onion.

 Envoy represents its Tor connection with the blue shield at the top of the screen :-

 Tor is able to achieve these privacy benefits by routing encrypted data through multiple randomized relays or 'hops'.
 This means that under normal operation, typical Envoy interactions such as balance loading and transaction sending can take longer than other wallets that do not leverage Tor, particularly in those areas with poorer internet connectivity.

 These pain-points can be further exacerbated when the Tor network is undergoing sustained denial of service attacks.
 This can sometimes result in Envoy not showing expected balances or transaction updates.
 The status of the Tor network can be checked at any time via here.

 At present there is no simple and widely available solution that offers the same privacy guarantees Tor does.
 But if you are an Envoy user experiencing issues arising from Tor network latency, there are some alternative options you can explore based on your preferences and skill level.

 This is the quickest and easiest solution to immediately reinstate full Envoy functionality.
 If Envoy is experiencing Tor connectivity issues, you'll be shown the message below giving you the option to re-attempt the Tor connection, or temporarily disable Tor.
 The temporary disablement remains until either:-